Philip Ruh

 The Ukrainian Catholic Church of the Immaculate Conception in the Rural Municipality of Springfield, Manitoba was designated a National Historic Site of Canada in 1996 as being one of Ruh's most accomplished works.
+Ukrainian Catholic Church of the Resurrection in Dauphin, Manitoba, was likewise designed a National Historic Site in 1997.

 Priesthood

-Ruh was born in Bickenholtz, Alsace-Lorraine [then part of the German Empire], to poor parents.
+Ruh was born in Bickenholtz, Alsace-Lorraine (then part of the German Empire), to poor parents.
 When he wasn't at school, he worked in the fields.
 In his autobiography written two years before his death, he wrote, "There was no time for play except on Sundays after Mass."
 After leaving school, he worked in the fields until deciding to become a priest.
 He joined the priesthood in the Oblates order in 1898 and he moved to the Netherlands for training.
 After completing his novitiate, he studied for another six years in Germany.
 Then he was sent to be the Oblate missionary to the Ukrainian Catholic immigrants in Canada.
 Ruh knew nothing about Ukrainians except that they were a Slavic nation.
 He received additional training in the Ukrainian language and the Eastern Rite.
 Ruh had his first experience in architecture when he received an assignment to design a path up a hill and a play field for schoolchildren.

 Ruh received two more years of training before he was sent to Canada; he arrived in April 1913.
 There were few clergy for almost 250,000 Ukrainians.
 Ruh arrived at his new home at the village of Stry, north of the North Saskatchewan River.
 He remained there until his death at St. Boniface, Manitoba, aged 79.